 Sharing leaks on Twitter as breaking news stories: the case of the “Moscovici draft” leak.
 Europe in Discourse: Identity, Diversity, Borders, Hellenic American University Athens, 23-25 September 2016.

-Digital biographing in the mediatization of the economy: the case of Yanis Varoufakis (with Alexandra Georgakopoulou).
-Presented as part of panel on ‘Mediatizing the economy: shifting registers, styles and contexts’ organised by Cedric Deschrijver and Alexandra Geograkopoulou at the Sociolinguistics Symposium 21, University of Murcia, 15-18 June 2016.
+(with Alexandra Georgakopoulou) Digital biographing in the mediatization of the economy: the case of Yanis Varoufakis Presented as part of panel on ‘Mediatizing the economy: shifting registers, styles and contexts’ organised by Cedric Deschrijver and Alexandra Georgakopoulou at the Sociolinguistics Symposium 21, University of Murcia, 15-18 June 2016.

 Genderfluid identity performances online.
 Presented as part of panel on ‘Transgressive interactions on social media’ organised by Sirpa Leppanen and Piia Varis, IGaLa 9 (International Gender and Language Association), City University of Hong Kong, 19-21 May 2016.

-Seminar convener of research seminars on Narrative as Research Method (April, 2016) and Digital Literacies (July, 2016), Language and Communication Research Cluster, Centre for Research in Education and Educational Technology (CREET).
+(with Philip Seargeant) Seminar convenor of research seminars on Narrative as Research Method (April, 2016) and Digital Literacies (July, 2016), Language and Communication Research Cluster, Centre for Research in Education and Educational Technology (CREET).

 Public engagement events

 Death Café Organiser and Facilitator, Stanley Picker Gallery (with Oreet Ashery, Stanley Picker artist-in-residence), June 2015.

 Death Café Organiser and Facilitator, Kingston University London (with Josefine Speyer, Psychotherapist and Co-Director, Natural Death Centre & Sharon Young), November 2014.